Blondninja/CMPG-323-project-4--32369689/README.md

 # CMPG-323-project-4--32369689

+NOTE* All the creates for categories, zones , and device is working perfect
+    * the delete,update ,create and insert are having correct structure following right steps but not running 100%

-This repository contains suite automation scripts for Project 4 of CMPG 323 created in UIPath Studio Community, the scripts automate the testing of Basic CRUD activities on the Connected Office Web app
+This repository contains  automation scripts for Project 4 of CMPG 323 created in UIPath Studio Community, the script test Basic CRUD activities on the Connected Office Web app

-Pre requisites
+REQUIREMENT:

 Before running this project please ensure that you have the following software installed on your computer:

 UIPath Studio (Community) Minimum version 2022.10.2 (Recommended)